Please help fundraise for us.

 The charter demands:

-No detriment for reporting incidents of sexual harassment or violence or supporting a colleague to do so.
+There is no detriment to reporting incidents of sexual harassment or violence or supporting a colleague to do so.

-The establishment of a safe reporting system to encourage quick and honest reporting in line with the wishes of survivors.
+Establish a safe reporting system to encourage quick and honest reporting in line with survivors' wishes.

-Mandatory training for all staff and activists in order to establish and embed a zero-tolerance culture.
+Mandatory training for all staff and activists to establish and embed a zero-tolerance culture.

 No use of NDAs or Settlement Agreements to cover up or as an alternative to investigating cases of sexual harassment or violence.

-Workers who have been subject to sexual harassment or violence to be fully supported by their employer and offered access to and time off to attend specialist support should they wish to.
+Workers subject to sexual harassment or violence are to be fully supported by their employer and offered access to and time off to attend specialist support should they wish to.

 Circulate details of our campaign to branch members.

-We are currently seeking funds to support the #meTU campaign and ask trade union branches and trades council to consider supporting the campaign by making a financial donation.
+We are currently seeking funds to support the #meTU campaign and ask trade union branches and trades councils to consider supporting the campaign by making a financial donation.

-Funds will be used to: book meeting rooms, pay for transport for sisters to attend meetings, produce campaign and educational materials
+Funds will be used to: book meeting rooms, pay for transport for sisters to attend meetings, and produce campaign and educational materials.

-When making a donation, please make sure you to reference the donation as MeTU and drop us a line at email@example.com to register your support and donation.
+When donating, please reference the donation as MeTU and drop us a line at email@example.com to register your support and assistance.